warden-protocol/wardenprotocol/docs/developer-docs/docs/build-a-keychain/operate-a-keychain/create-a-keychain.md

          - `key_req`: A fee in aWARD for creating a key pair
          - `key_req`: A fee in aWARD for signing a transaction
     - `from`: Your local account name (key name)
-    - `chain-id`: The the ID of the chain you're running
+    - `chain-id`: The ID of the chain you're running

     **Note**: aWARD equals 0.000000000000000001 WARD.